acse-yg1520/CleanPlate/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`
+- Enter the App ID and App password where you can find those information in  `appsettings.json`

 ## Interacting with the bot